Medically reviewed by Mary Lucas, RN

 Beyond medication, it’s also possible to improve your erectile health by making certain changes to your habits and lifestyle.
 We’ve talked more about these in our detailed guide to natural ways to improve and protect your erections.

-If you have erectile dysfunction, you may find it difficult to get or maintain an erection during sex, foreplay or masturbation.
+If you have erectile dysfunction, you may find it difficult to get or maintain a full erection during sex, foreplay or masturbation.
 Although this can make penetrative sex difficult, it’s still possible to reach orgasm and ejaculate even if you can’t get hard.
 If you’d like to treat your erectile dysfunction, a variety of real, science-based treatment options are available.